 This is a great result of Schwaben player development plan, a gradual- gradual process from a young age with a focus on development over winning.
 Winning is a by-product of development and can be seen with the U18/19 team.
 Most have been together since U10 (some since U8) and did not always have winning seasons and suffered a lot of defeats but kept their focus on hard work and effort.
 Read more here.

-Schwaben AC is looking for youth soccer coaches starting Spring 2017.
+Schwaben AC is looking for youth soccer coaches starting Fall 2019.
 We are based out of Buffalo Grove, IL.

 Responsibilities: Successful candidates will have the ability to communicate and organize practices.
 Knowledge of fundamental coaching technique as well as sports playing rules is required.
 Candidate must have the ability to work with people/kids and motivate others to improve performance.
 Individual will assist the Director of Coaching in all aspects of the program, including coaching, game preparation, coordination of special events, and any other duties assigned.